Skip to journey steps

 Complete an online registration

 The clinic will ask permission to obtain your GP records.
-Tip: it is often faster to request your Summary of Care Record directly from your GP and upload it yourself.
+The most important document is your Summary Care Record (SCR).
+It is often faster to request it yourself and upload it directly.
+See the full guide below on how to do this.

 Application screening